koryca/sign-language-cnn-model-final/README.md

 6. To run the final application, execute : streamlit run deploy_model.py

-* It is coded in the deployment that the model will be used once it's properly generated ** To run the model on local: http://localhost:8501 by default if you'd like to change the port, use the following line
+(It is coded in the deployment that the model will be used once it's properly generated)

+(To run the model on local: http://localhost:8501 by default, if you'd like to change the port, use the following line)

 streamlit run my_app.py --server.port (port number)